 “We are excited to see Microsoft up the game in modern databases with the richest feature set we have seen to date.
 With SQL Server 2019 big data clusters’ management and performance architecture, our customers will have the ability to scale analytics across our portfolio of analytic management solutions, Aginity Pro Team, and Enterprise and build a trusted analytic layer to operationalize analytics in a highly consistent and efficient way both on-premises and in the cloud.”- Paul Schaut, CEO, Aginity

 There are several scenarios in which big data clusters lets you interact with your big data.
 Please visit the SQL Server big data clusters documentation to learn more.

-In addition to the public preview of Big Data Clusters for SQL Server 2019, we are pleased to announce the integration of Azul System’s Zulu Embedded for all scenarios where Java is used in SQL Server – in PolyBase, Apache Spark™, Java extensibility, and more.
+In addition to the preview of Big Data Clusters for SQL Server 2019, we are pleased to announce the integration of Azul System’s Zulu Embedded for all scenarios where Java is used in SQL Server – in PolyBase, Apache Spark™, Java extensibility, and more.
 There is no additional cost beyond what you pay for SQL Server.

 Customers are encouraged to deploy this free preview, try out features in this release, and provide feedback to the engineering team.
 Your feedback is very helpful in refining features to be the most useful.